Alexia Leleu

 Meet Alexia Leleu, Artistic Director, Designer, and Entrepreneur Determined to Revive the Family Legacy of Maison LELEU, Founded by Her Great-Grandfather and Relaunched in 2018 Following the Discovery of the House’s Archives.

-What Motivated You to Relaunch Maison LELEU?
+What motivated you to relaunch Maison LELEU?

 My Motivation to Relaunch Maison LELEU Is Rooted in Our Family History, Enriched by Stories of the House’s Prestigious Achievements, Such as the Decoration of Ocean Liners and the Élysée Palace.
 At the Age of 30, I Began Researching My Family and Its History, Leading to the Discovery of the House’s Archives.
 By a Stroke of Luck, Madame Siriex, an Exceptional Woman and Former Secretary to My Great-Grandfather, Had Decided, When the House Closed in 1973, to Retrieve and Carefully Preserve All the Archives That My Family Had Discarded.
 The Discovery of These Archives Marked the Beginning of My Journey to Revive Maison LELEU: To Bring Back the House’s Designs, Modernity, and Elegance That Still Resonate Today… It Was Impossible for Me to Let This Heritage Fade into Oblivion.